Ross Whiteley: Biography

 Whiteley was born in Sheffield.
 He is a left-handed batsman.
 He played with the Derbyshire Second XI from the 2006 season, in the Second XI Championship and Trophy.
 His brother Adam, two years his senior, also played for Derbyshire's Second XI between 2003 and 2007.
 In the 2008 season, Whiteley made his List A debut in September in a Pro40 game against Glamorgan, followed shortly afterwards by his First-class debut against Leicestershire in the County Championship.
 He also played three Pro40 matches in the 2009 season.

 In the 2012 season Whiteley hit the winning runs that promoted Derbyshire as Division 2 winners into Division 1.

 On 25 July 2013, Whiteley signed for the remaining 2013 season and a further three years with Worcestershire, making his debut on 26 July 2013.
 Whiteley then produced a powerful innings in a 2015 T20 Blast game versus Yorkshire, his innings of 91* off 36 balls included 11 sixes.

 On 13 August 2015 Whiteley signed a new four-year contract with Worcestershire, ensuring his future with them him to the summer of 2019.

 On 23 July 2017, Whiteley hit six sixes in the same over during Worcestershire's match against Yorkshire in the 2017 NatWest t20 Blast.

 Whiteley batting for Worcestershire in 2018.

-On 15 September 2018, Ross was a part of the Worcestershire Rapids side that made their first appearance at finals day which ended in victory.
-The Rapids beat Lancashire Lightning in the semi-final as well as beating Sussex Sharks by 4 wickets to secure their maiden T20 Blast Trophy.
+On 15 September 2018, Ross was part of the Worcestershire Rapids squad that reached Finals Day for the first time and went on to win the tournament.
+The Rapids defeated Lancashire Lightning in the semi-final and then beat Sussex Sharks by four wickets in the final to secure their first T20 Blast title.

 On 20 September 2021, Whiteley signed for Hampshire on a three-year white-ball contract, after impressing for the Southern Brave in the ECB's inaugural Hundred tournament.

 In April 2022, he was bought by the Southern Brave for the 2022 season of The Hundred.

 Whiteley rejoined his first club, Derbyshire, on a two-year contract in November 2023.

+On 7 October 2025 it was announced that Whiteley had triggered a one-year extension to stay at Derbyshire until the end of the 2026 season having reached the required number of appearances.